ipld/ipld/schemas/authoring-guide.md

 [ false, "This is field one of Foo" ]
 ```

-The `stringjoin` representation for Structs has a required option, `join`.
-There is no default for this option, so a Schema specifying a `stringjoin` Struct without it is invalid:
+The `stringjoin` representation for Structs has a required parameter, `join`.
+There is no default for this parameter, so a Schema specifying a `stringjoin` Struct without it is invalid:

 ```ipldsch
 type Foo struct {